 ** If you do not meet the 5 and 10 business day prior exam notice, you will not be able to use the CAS Testing Portal.

 If you are a CAS member and still cannot sign onto the CAS Testing Portal please try to log out and log back in.
 If you are still having trouble after that, please give us a call at 1-508-999-8711 or send us an email at email@example.com.

 The Center for Access & Success strongly regards academic integrity.
 A student found responsible of academic dishonesty, including cheating, is subject to severe disciplinary action that may include dismissal from the University.
 For more information, see the University’s Policy of Academic Integrity.

-Students may not wear coats or jackets in the testing room.
 Students may not have their cell phone or any electronic device on them, regardless if it is turned off or silenced.
 Students must leave their phones, along with other personal belongings, in a designated area provided by the testing center.
 Any students caught with a cell phone or electronic device in the testing room, or attempting to enter the testing room, will be considered in violation of this contract and may be a violation of the Code of Conduct.
 They will immediately have their exam collected and will be reported to their instructor and the chair of the department that course resides in.
-Additionally, CAS will file an incident report with the Office for Student Conduct and Dispute Resolution.
+Additionally, CAS will file an incident report with the Office for Community Standards.

 Students are prohibited from leaving the testing facility at any time.
 The time scheduled for testing accommodation should not be used for anything other than taking exams.
 Students must use the restroom, finish eating, drinking, studying, etc. prior to the start of the exam time.
 Please be sure to have tissues, extra pens and pencils, paper, etc. prepared prior the start of the exam.
 Students will not be given time for breaks.
 Bathroom breaks are generally granted every three hours with the supervision of a proctor.